djangify/our-spot/README.md

 <details>

-The font used for the site is a Google Font called [Mulish](https://fonts.google.com/specimen/Mulish?query=muli)
+The font used for the site is a Google Font called [Mulish](https://fonts.google.com/specimen/Mulish?query=muli) and the background colour is #FCFCFC.

 <img src="readme/images/palette.png" width="90%"><br><br>